expries/ORM/README.md

 # Setup

-Run 'docker compose up -d' to start the postgres database
+Run 'docker compose up -d' to start the postgres database.

-If you are using your own, it is recommended to leave it empty.
+If you are using your own database, it is recommended to empty it beforehand (even though the ORM tries to delete any conflicting tables).

 # Configuration

-When using the docker compose of the project, the SampleApp Console Application should work out of the box.
+When starting the database with docker compose, the SampleApp Console Application should work out of the box.

-When using a custom connection string, configure the Database Context like this:
+When using a custom connection string, configure the Database Context like this (see Program.cs):

 ```
 DbContext.Configure(options =>